Jakob Poulsen: Senior career

 Following the end of the UEFA Euro 2012 tournament, Poulsen made three more appearances for the national side by the end of the year.
-After a one and a half year absent, it wasn't until on 3 March 2014 when he was called up to the Denmark squad.
+After a one-and-a-half-year absence, it was not until 3 March 2014 that he was called up to the Denmark squad.
 Poulsen made his first appearance for the national team for the first time in a year and a half, starting a match, as Denmark lost 1–0 against England on 5 March 2014.
 Following this, he made one more appearance for the national team for the rest of the year, coming against Hungary on 22 May 2014, as Denmark drew 2–2.
-It wasn't until on 17 March 2015 when Poulsen was called up to the Denmark squad.
+On 17 March 2015 Poulsen was called up to the Denmark squad.
 He made his first appearance for the national team in over a year, as Denmark beat United States 3–2 on 22 March 2015.
 Three months later on 13 June 2015, Poulsen scored his second goal for the national team, in a 2–0 win against Serbia.
 He later appeared three more times for Denmark by the end of the year.
-However, in the UEFA Euro 2016 qualifying play-offs against Sweden, Poulsen appeared as an unused substitute in both legs, Denmark failed to qualify for the UEFA Euro 2016 following a 4–3 defeat on aggragate.
+However, in the UEFA Euro 2016 qualifying play-offs against Sweden, Poulsen appeared as an unused substitute in both legs, Denmark failed to qualify for the UEFA Euro 2016 following a 4–3 defeat on aggregate.

 Following this, Poulsen was out of the national team for two years.
 In May 2018, it was reported that he could be included in the Denmark squad for the FIFA World Cup in Russia.
 However, Poulsen did not make the cut.